 If you have indigestion or thyroid disease you can make the same recipe gluten free – using rice flour instead of wheat flour.
 It’s still a tasty pumpkin bread simply using rice instead of wheat.
 I like the crumbly texture of rice flour but you may prefer to add a bit of tapioca flour or xanthan gum to make it gooey like wheat.

-For specific digestive issues like SIBO, difficulty digesting grains or to make it low carb I would switch to almond flour instead of wheat and reduce the honey.
-If you are using almond flour for digestive or autoimmune issues then remove the flax too.
+For specific digestive issues like SIBO, difficulty digesting grains or to make it low carb I would switch to almond flour instead of wheat or rice and reduce the honey.
+If you are using almond flour for any gas and bloating then remove the flax too.
 If you’re trying to lower carbs then the flax is great.
 I prefer an almond flour-based bread, it’s much more satisfying than a grain-based bread.

 In the strongest autoimmune diet that allows a variety of foods you would eliminate nuts too.
 Instead of almond flour you can use cassava, tigernut or coconut flour which are grain free and nut free.
 Coconut flour is easier to find, but it absorbs 4 times as much water so the whole recipe has to be adjusted.

-And the very strongest elimination diet would include only the pumpkin with some olive oil and salt made into a mash and served in a pretty little bowl.
+And the very strongest elimination diet for a highly reactive person would include only the pumpkin with some olive oil and salt made into a mash and served in a pretty little bowl.
 If you cook the pumpkin down slowly it gets sweeter as the natural sugars caramelize.

 Basic healthy eating versus the elimination plans

-Once the body is suffering deep inflammation from an autoimmune process or toxic exposure, the food therapy approach switches to removing foods that trigger symptoms while increasing specific nutrients to heal.
+Once the body is suffering deep inflammation there is an autoimmune process or toxic exposure.
+Then the food therapy approach switches to removing foods that trigger symptoms while increasing specific nutrients to heal.
 Calories are irrelevant here.
 While food may not have been the initial cause of disease, any digestive (IBS, (SIBO, Crohns, bloating etc), autoimmune (thyroid, sjogrens, MS, arthritis etc) or toxicity problem(Lyme, mold, heavy metals etc.) benefits from reducing the pressure of difficult foods with some form of an elimination diet.